 The coffee shop market is quickly becoming one of the most lucrative business spaces in Vietnam, especially in larger cities such as Hanoi, Ho Chi Minh City, Danang, Hue, Hoi An and others.
 There has been an especially interesting transformation of the industry in terms of quality, as more and more “specialty-grade” coffee has become popular among young coffee drinkers.
 Thus, for many entrepreneurs, when it comes to opening a business in Vietnam, there’s never been a better time to open a coffee business in Vietnam.

 It’s no surprise that the café culture is mushrooming in Vietnam.
-First of all, Vietnam has its own coffee that is so popular around the world; and second of all, the coffee culture is the country’s delightful tradition.
+First of all, Vietnam is the world’s second biggest exporter of coffee in the world (1) and second of all within Vietnam, there is a very strong tradition of drinking coffee.

 Aside from the tradition and culture, the new entry of shopping malls, hotels, and recreation venues also boosts the growth of coffee shops.

 Of course, just like any other businesses, you need to pay attention to the country’s laws and regulations and make sure that you will be able to comply with them before you start a coffee shop business.

 Cekindo will provide you with some important steps to set up a coffee shop in Vietnam in this article.

 The process of starting a coffee shop is a little more difficult for foreigners compared to the locals.
 You have two options as a foreigner: you can either set up a foreign company or purchase shares in a Vietnamese company.

 If you want to set up your own foreign company, you are required to submit an application for Investment Registration Certificate and Business Registration Certificate.

 The Investment Registration Certificate is not required if you purchase shares from a local company, upon the approval of the Vietnamese Department of Planning and Investment.

 Coffee shops are treated as catering companies in Vietnam, which is under the conditional sectors according to the Vietnamese Law.

 Therefore, you need to apply for the food safety certificate in order to establish your coffee shop.
 In order to successfully get the food safety certificate, you will have to submit the following documents: